 The days passed slowly and solemnly teaching me lessons I could never obtain from a classroom.
 I tried with all my might to accept cultural norms, taking in each at face value.
 I respected the lifestyles sustained by the locals.
 I found myself battling my own morality, despite my mindfulness though.

 I wondered how women could endure such hardships and still smile.
 How their sincerity could beam so brightly that it almost outshined the sun.
-Yet, I wondered how the culture so warm in nature could simultaneously be so cold towards half its people.
+Yet, I wondered how a culture so warm in nature could simultaneously be so cold towards half its people.

 I was determined to uncover a worthy rationale for this widespread behavior.
 Conversing with men on the matter only contributed to my confusion.
 I recognized immediately that one month was barely enough time to scratch the surface of understanding, let alone to become part of the solution.

 My attempts at ameliorating anything were moot because I was an intruder in a complex society.
-At most, I was a temporary occupant of a complicated land.
+At most, I was a temporary occupant of a complicated place.
 Every “Mzungu,” I received by a passerby instilled a further sense of complacency in me.
 I didn’t know how to become more than just a mzungu with an outside perspective.
 I was unable to determine whose ideals were more just while objectively analyzing each aspect of their customs.

 My heart ached for women that didn’t have the freedom to marry for love.
 That did not have the luxury of choosing to start a family when they are mentally and physically prepared.
 That had accepted a shared marriage as a second or third wife.
 Whom could not read or write but longed to.
 Whom could not protect themselves or their children from disease nor properly treat it once they contracted one.